Providing accommodation for RSE workers

 Note

-From April 2026 weekly rent caps ranging from NZD $150 to NZD $211 will apply for RSE accommodation.
+Weekly rent caps ranging from NZD $150 to NZD $211 now apply for all RSE accommodation.

 Accommodation for RSE workers